andersnm/modulyzer/src/wavefile/README.md

 License: WTFPL

-Ported to TypeScript using Bing Copilot.
+Decoder ported to TypeScript using Bing Copilot.
+Encoder implemented by Bing Copilot.